Labor and Human Rights

+Cargill is committed to protecting human rights in our supply chains.
+This expectation is articulated in our Human Rights Commitment.
 Cargill does not tolerate the use of illegal, abusive or forced labor in any of our operations anywhere in the world, and we abide by all of the laws in the countries where we operate.
-In Indonesia, we adhere to national laws that require those working on farms to be at least 15 years old.
-We also aim to exert a positive influence on labor practices on palm oil plantations owned by our suppliers.
+We also partner with suppliers to positively influence labor practices on palm oil plantations owned by our suppliers.

-Cargill also supports ongoing initiatives, such as the RSPO’s Human Rights Working Group and The Forest Trust’s (TFT) development of “No Exploitation” standard.
-We are actively working with stakeholders to share our experience in our own plantations as well as share the challenges we face in monitoring issues in our supply chain, in order to develop practical guidelines.
+We work with stakeholders to share our experiences and the challenges we face in monitoring issues in our supply chain in order to develop practical guidelines.